Premier League Relegation Odds: Wolves Slashed After Winless Start

 The relegation battle is one of the most popular betting heats with punters, and this year should be no different.

-Sunderland, Leeds and Burnley were favourites for the drop before the season kicked off, but the latter now lead the market after an opening-day defeat.
+Sunderland, Leeds and Burnley were favourites for the drop before the season kicked off, but some other clubs have joined them at the head of the market after poor starts to the season.

 Here, we look at the main contenders for the drop and some teams that could easily get dragged into a relegation battle.